PIH/openmrs-distro-pihemr/README.md

   `serverId` must only contain
   [MySQL Permitted Characters in Unquoted Identifiers](https://dev.mysql.com/doc/refman/8.0/en/identifiers.html).

-* If you are connecting to a MySQL 5.6 instance running on your local machine (and not using Invoke) specify the URI, and a username and password to connect to the DB
+* If you are connecting to a MySQL 5.6 instance running on your local machine, specify the URI and a username and password to connect to the DB

 * Select the JDK to use (it must be 1.8)

 ### Step 5: Link the configuration directory into the application data directory

-Only necessary for Mexico at this time. `invoke setup` does this automatically.
+Only necessary for Mexico at this time.

 Some sites have a configuration directory under `mirebalais-puppet/mirebalais-modules/openmrs/files/app-data-config`.
 To use one, symlink it